CosmicFinisher/CosmicLexicon.Foundation/docs/research/core_utilities_research/final_report/recommendations.md

 8.  **Establish Continuous Integration (CI):** Implement a CI pipeline that automatically builds, tests, and analyzes the code on every commit.
 This will help ensure code quality and prevent regressions.

-By implementing these recommendations, the `OpenEchoSystem.Core` library can be further improved to meet its goals of providing a stable, reliable, and well-documented foundation for other projects.
+By implementing these recommendations, the `ConsmicLexicon.Foundation` library can be further improved to meet its goals of providing a stable, reliable, and well-documented foundation for other projects.